 Title: Affective and Social Signal Processing for HRI

 Abstract: Computing that is sensitive to affective and social phenomena aims to equip devices and interfaces with the means to interpret, understand, and respond to human personality, affect, moods and intentions - similarly to how humans rely on their senses to assess each other's affective and social behaviour.
 This talk will focus on automatic recognition of affect and social signals, and will present an overview of recent research works my team has conducted in these fields in the context of human-virtual agent interactions and human-robot interactions.

 - 28/10/2016 - Carlos Cifuentes: Human-Robot Interaction Strategies for Assistance and Rehabilitation

 - 02/12/2016 - Padraig Gleeson (University College London)

 - 27/01/2017 - Miguel González-Fierro (Universidad Carlos III de Madrid)

 - 10/03/2017 - Krasimira Tsaneva-Atanasova (Exeter)

-Plymouth University organises an afternoon of academic presentations, followed by a public exhibition and debate on robotics and artificial intelligence.
+University of Plymouth organises an afternoon of academic presentations, followed by a public exhibition and debate on robotics and artificial intelligence.